mojlighetsministeriet/identity-provider/README.md

 Make sure that the client has a valid token from a previous account with the **administrator** role and call

     GET http://localhost:1323/account

+## Can I add more properties to the account

+This service is not intended to have any more properties, it is intended to be the bare minimum required for authentication.
+The intention is to use this service together with another service that keeps track of the account id and a person/organization/service or whatever you want to relate to the accounts.

+You are of course still free to fork this repo and extend it but we will likely not add those kinds of features back to this service.
+We do however encurage you to contribute features that relates to the core features.

+## TODO (things that has yet to be implemented) feel free to contribute or add more as issues on GitHub

+- [ ] Get test coverage up to 100%, the parts that is left are mostly the HTTP routing functions
+- [ ] As a system administrator I would like to be able to create one initial administration account without inserting directly into the database tables so that I can easily get started when setting up this service in production.
+- [ ] As a client I should be able to change any property on my own account so that I don't have to ask the system administrator about this.
+- [ ] As a client I should be able to reset my password through an email with a reset token so that I don't have to ask the system administrator about this.
+- [ ] As a client I should be able to choose for how long (within limits) my token should be valid when I create/renew

 ## License